-Deadline to submit an application and typing test: To be scheduled
+Deadline to submit an application and typing test: June 7, 2017

-Deadline to submit the Culture Index Survey (This will be emailed after your application and typing test results are received.): To be scheduled
+Deadline to submit the Culture Index Survey (This will be emailed after your application and typing test results are received.): June 9, 2017

 Dispatcher Written Exam (Only those who meet the above deadlines are eligible to take the Written Exam.
-Details will be emailed once deadlines are met.): To be scheduled
+Details will be emailed once deadlines are met.): June 12, 2107 at 6 pm.

-Dispatcher Oral Boards (Top Passing Scores from the Written Exam are eligible): To be scheduled
+Dispatcher Oral Boards (Top Passing Scores from the Written Exam are eligible): June 19th, 20th and/or June 21st

 CVSA (Scheduled with those who are recommended by the Oral Review Board.): To be scheduled after June 21st

 Division Commander Interview: Tentatively: July 7th